Nutrition

 4. Blueberries

 Blueberries have long been celebrated as brain food and for good reason.
-Packed with antioxidants, these unassuming, juicy berries help protect your brain and reduce stress-induced inflammation.
-The high vitamin C content also deserves special mention for giving your immune system a much-needed boost during stressful times.
+These unassuming, juicy berries are packed with antioxidants and can help protect your brain and reduce stress-induced inflammation.

 5. Kimchi

-The beneficial bacteria found in probiotic-rich kimchi have been shown to help reduce symptoms of depression and anxiety according to a PubMed review.
 Plus, kimchi is rich in vitamins C and B, courtesy of the cabbage — one of the healthiest vegetables — which supports your immune system and boosts energy levels.
-Just go easy on the portions if you're watching your sodium intake while consuming this food that relieves stress.
+As the best kimchi recipes can be a little high in salt, just go easy on the portions if you're watching your sodium intake while consuming this food that relieves stress.

 via Canva